yarnmengnus/tp/docs/team/eyelessrhyme7.md

 - Created the "Assigning Priority to a Task" feature of the User Guide.
 - Wrote the 'Recommend next task' and 'Urgency-Importance Matrix' sections under 'Advanced Features'.
 - Produced expected outputs for failure and success for ALL commands and features.
 Responsible for ensuring consistency with latest working version.
-- Designed the logo, produced the screenshots in the UG.

 ### Review/mentoring contributions
 - Merged almost 100 PRs to the master branch of the team project.
-- Effectively 'officially' reviewed 25 PRs.
+Effectively 'officially' reviewed 25 PRs.
-- Helped fix bugs and resolve merge conflicts for all team members.
-- Fixed severe command and date bugs of team members.
 - Helped guide implementation and approach for certain issues, such as dueDate and link.
-- Helped members resolve errors and style fails to enable quick merging.

 ### Contributions beyond the project team
 - Evidence of helping others